 Ocala Wrongful Death Attorneys

-Wrongful Death Attorneys in Ocala Florida
+Experienced Wrongful Death Law Firm in Ocala, Florida

 Every three minutes someone dies from an unintentional injury, such as a car crash or a drug overdose.
 In 2017, deaths from unintentional injuries in the United States reached a record high of 169,936.
 That same year, unintentional injuries in Florida were 13.43 percent higher than the national average.
 In 2018, the highest number of incidents were in Marion County (home to Ocala) and Alachua County, reporting 391 and 115 deaths by unintentional injuries, respectively.